 Sure enough, the big players like Twitter, Spotify, Netflix or Uber have their Actions already there, but also smaller businesses have started to see their own opportunities and have begun to emerge on this new platform.
 You can find countless use cases implemented, like games, helpdesks, online shops, issue trackers, route planners, language lessons, cooking assistants and smart home appliances.

 It is time to consider what Google Assistant will mean for your business

-The way I see it, Google Assistant will become an integral part of our lives.
+The way I see it, voice recognition software will become an integral part of our lives.
 It will accompany us at every step — it will wake us up in the mornings, drive with us, train with us, support us in our daily tasks, and help us fall asleep.
 More importantly, it will be the one to perform most of the searches on the web, recommend movies to watch, or book a table at a highly recommended restaurant nearby.
 It will be there when we make most of our consumer decisions.
 As virtual assistants take over more and more responsibilities from individuals, they will become proxies on their users’ behalf.